Wrench Size ChartMetric, SAE, Bolt Head & Socket Reference

 Should I use a 6-point or 12-point wrench?

-Can I use an adjustable wrench for everything?
+Can an adjustable wrench replace a socket set?